parmkaur/parmkaur/README.md

 Check out my featured repos to know my skills better.
 Hit a ⭐ if you like it.

-- 👯 looking for Full Time job opportunity in Data Science/Machine Learning
+- 👯 Looking for Full Time job opportunity in Data Science/Machine Learning
-- ⚡ Fun facts about me: Never give up attitude is my biggest strength.
+- 💼 Previously worked as a Data Scientist Intern at Duke-AI, LLC.
 - 📫 How to reach me: parminderkaur@utdallas.edu

 Thank you so much for your time!